 Due to all the original content, the anime had only adapted 20 chapters by the ending of Episode 10.
 By Episode 18 the anime had reached Chapter 36, which featured a fight between Thorfinn and Captain Thorkell.

-Based on the pacing of the anime, it’s very likely that WIT Studio is targeting Chapter 54 of Volume 8 (English Volume 4) for the ending of Vinland Saga Episode 24.
+Based on this pacing, WIT Studio targeted Chapter 54 of Volume 8 (English Volume 4) for the ending of Vinland Saga Episode 24.
 That offers the best stopping point with the story arc focused on Askeladd (the first story arc called War is considered a mere prologue!).

 Better yet, English-only anime fans who desire to read ahead of the anime can dive right in by picking up the English Volumes 5 through 7.
+Start by reading Chapter 55.
 The manga is available digitally via Apple Books, comiXology (currently on sale half off), Google Play, Kindle, Kobo, MyAnimeList, and nook.

-Vinland Saga Season 2 release date: Is fall 2020 a possible premiere?
+Vinland Saga Season 2 release date: Rumors claim NOT 2020 due to Attack On Titan S4

 As of the last update, Kodansha, WIT Studio, or any company related to the production of the anime has not officially confirmed the Vinland Saga Season 2 release date.
 Nor has the production of a sequel been announced.

 Once the news is officially confirmed, this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Vinland Saga Season 2 premiere date will occur in the future.